farmOS/farmOS/docs/development/docker.md

-# Development notes
+# Docker

 ## Docker build arguments

-The farmOS `dev` Docker image allows certain variables to be overridden at image build time using the `--build-arg` parameter of `docker build`.
+The farmOS Docker images allow certain variables to be overridden at image build time using the `--build-arg` parameter of `docker build`.

 Available arguments and their default values are described below: